praekeltfoundation/pattern-library/source/_patterns/01-Basics/breadcrumbs/breadcrumbs.md

 title: Buttons
 state: inprogress
 ---
+Breadcrumb Trail

-Section / Subsection / Articles Breadcrumbs
+Home / Section / Subsection / Articles

+The breadcrumbs trail is a graphical control element used as a navigational aid in Molo mobile website UI to help user keep track of their locations within an article